Amy Twigge-Molecey, PhD, OUQ, MCIP.

-Dr. Twigge-Molecey has been a lecturer in the Department of Geography, Planning and the Environment at Concordia University since 2009 and became an Affiliate Assistant Professor in 2016.
+Dr. Twigge-Molecey has been a lecturer in the Department of Geography, Planning and the Environment at Concordia University since 2009.
 She holds a BA in Gender & Sexuality Studies and a Masters of Urban Planning, both from McGill University.
 In 2013, she completed her PhD in Urban Studies at the Institut nationale de la recherche scientifique - Centre urbanisation, culture et société (INRS-UCS).
-She is an accredited urban planner and member of Ordre des urbanistes du Quebec.
-In 2018-2019, she embarked on a 'leave' to pursue her lifetime passion of wilderness travel and guiding and is now also an Apprentice Hiking Guide with the Association of Canadian Mountain Guides.
+She is an accredited urban planner and member of Ordre des urbanistes du Quebec and of the Canadian Institute of Planners.
+When Amy is not teaching in Montreal, she is guiding 2SLGBTQ youth on backpacking trips in the Canadian Rockies with Outward Bound Canada.

 URBS 393: Law & Regulation in Urban Planning.
 This course provides an introduction to the basic set of planning tools available to the practicing planner.
 Planning practice is situated within the context of the Canadian constitution and the provincial Quebec planning law, the Land Use Planning and Development Act (LUPDA).
 The course is divided into topical areas relevant to urban and regional planning.
 Law and regulations in land use control are discussed, including official RCM plans (regional planning), local plans (local planning), revision of plans and interim control, local zoning bylaws, subdivision bylaws, discretionary planning tools (variance, holding zones, site plans, spot zoning and incentive zoning), and public participation and grounds for judicial review of municipal actions.
 The final part of the course adopts amore critical perspective on land-use regulation, exploring how it has been exploited to sustain the interests of the powerful in contemporary society.